Sleep Disorders

 Sleep disorders are health conditions that affect the quality, amount, and timing of sleep that a person gets.
 Sleep disorders often lead to sleep deficiency and are common among adults.

 Click the dropdowns below to read more about common sleep disorders.
-To learn more about sleep disorders, you can visit the CDC's website1.
-If you feel that your sleep is inadequate, please talk to your doctor.
+To learn more about sleep disorders, you can visit the CDC’s website1.
+If you feel that your sleep is inadequate, please talk to your health care provider.

 Chronic insomnia occurs when a person has difficulty initiating sleep or waking too early in the morning for 3 or more times a week for 3 months or more and is not explained by another health problem.
 Around 30% of the adult population are affected by chronic insomnia and 10% have insomnia that affects daytime function.